spy100/ShortDevs/README.md

 -------------------------------

-If you need ShortDevs shortcodes or templates/designs for the superpages development , or if you want to invest ,sponsor or contribute to the project
+If you need shortcodes or templates/designs development , or if you want to invest ,sponsor or contribute to the project

 #### You can contact me on telegram @Alin100 or  email wdesigner2010[dot]gmail.com